 - a.
 The PDO shall conduct a project monitoring visit at least one (1) month or earlier after the release of the LSG to each of the grantees.
 The aim of the monitoring visit is to check the status of the project and determine if there are needs of the grantees that would help them better manage their enterprises.
 The PDO may directly coordinate with the partners/stakeholders relative for possible assistance or support that they can extend to the grantees; - b.
-The PDO shall provide report on the conducted monitoring to the Regional Program Coordinator of SLP-RPMO; and - c.
-The SLP-RPMO shall provide status report on the funded projects to the SLP-NPMO on a monthly basis or as need arises.
+The PDO shall provide a report on the conducted monitoring to the Regional Program Coordinator of SLP-RPMO; and - c.
+The SLP-RPMO shall provide status report on the funded projects to the SLP-NPMO on a monthly basis or as need arises. - d.
+After one (1) year of providing LSG, the FRs may be provided with additional livelihood assistance from SLP following its regular implementation process subject to assessment and availability of fund.